learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 }
 ```

-Refresh and you should see six pink boxes horizontally aligned.
+If you refresh, you should see six pink boxes horizontally aligned.
 If you reduce
 the width of your browser window, these boxes will evenly shrink to fit.
 Go back
 into `index.css`, and in `.main`, add the following line: